AI-School-F5-P3/Face_Recognition_AI/README.md

 The client required an intuitive system to:

 - Register Employees: Each employee should have a unique ID, name, and reference image stored securely.

+- Real-Time Recognition: The system detects faces via the laptop camera.

 - Verify Attendance: Use facial recognition to verify employees as they clock in and out.